-The Aborigines have been in Australia for around 50 thousand years and built up an incredible culture.
+The Aborigines have been in Australia for around 60 thousand years and have built up an incredible culture.
 The European settlement of Australia did not start until 1788.

 Every culture has its own stories.

-Ask about the book of Aboriginal stories Gadi Mirrabooka which was published by a division of Heinemann in Libraries Unlimited World Folklore Series.
-The series covered about sixty-five countries.
+Ask us about the book of 33 Aboriginal stories, Gadi Mirrabooka, which was published by a division of Heinemann in Libraries Unlimited World Folklore Series.
+The World series covered sixty-five countries.

 Note: It is courteous, if you find an Australian Aboriginal story you wish to tell, to always attempt to find the source and ask permission from the Aboriginal Elders, to tell it.

-We have been informed that extracts from this book are planned to be included in a world wide English tutorial book to be released by a prestigious UK textbook publisher in March 2021.
+Cambridge University Press, a prestigious UK textbook publisher, tell us that extracts from this book are planned to be included in a world wide English tutorial book, Cambridge Global English Stage 8, to be released in 2021.